 “Since you are my predecessor and senior colleague in this office, I solicit your guidance in all matters.
 However, if you and I should be assigned to different offices tomorrow and cease to be coworkers, then we will again have nothing to do with each other.
 Until that time, let there be only unhindered communication.”

 To make this clear and work together cooperatively is the right thing for a warrior to do.
 It is even more so in the case of colleagues with whom you have no problems-if you are working in the same office, you should be able to consult together freely.

 Now then, suppose one lacks the kindness to see to it that an inexperienced newcomer manages to do his job, and one delights in seeing him make mistakes.
 This is nasty and vile-no, it is unspeakable.
 Warriors with a mentality like that are sure to do something cowardly in times of crisis, like stealing others’ battle trophies for their own credit, or killing men on their own side.
 This is something of which to be conscientiously wary.

 That’s what they don’t tell you.
 If you believe that you can do everything on you’re own, Your right.

 Except everything you do will be terrible.

 Your skills contrast those of whom you’re surrounded by.
 While nearly all of us can fit into particular stereotypes that categorize 80% of our personalities & traits, the remaining 20% is completely individual.

-Going it alone is like trying to hold you’re own ladder while climbing it in the rain.
+Going it alone is like trying to hold your own ladder while climbing it in the rain.

 could you successfully complete your task?